Driftwood craft ideas and how to make driftwood decorations

 Here’s a video to give you a taste of Kirsty’s work:

 Here are some of the pieces of work by Kirsty that I particularly love.
 I am going to have to keep an eye on her etsy shop to snap up one of her originals.
+Pieces always sell out fast, so it’s a good idea to keep checking if you’re hoping to own one too.

 I also love this driftwood lamp idea that I found on etsy.
 It would be pretty simple to make something similar don’t you think?